NHK: Criticism over comments about Japanese wartime history

 NHK has occasionally faced various criticisms for its treatment of Japan's wartime history.

-Katsuto Momii (籾井 勝人), the 21st head of NHK, caused controversy by discussing Japan's actions in World War II at his first news conference after being appointed on 20 December 2013.
-It was reported Momii said NHK should support the Japanese government in its territorial dispute with China and South Korea.
-He also caused controversy by what some describe as the playing down of the comfort women issue in World War II, according to the Taipei Times, stating "[South] Korea's statements that Japan is the only nation that forced this are puzzling.
-'Give us money, compensate us', they say, but since all of this was resolved by the Japan-Korea peace treaty, why are they reviving this issue?
+Katsuto Momii (籾井 勝人), the 21st Director-General of NHK, caused controversy by discussing Japan's actions in World War II at his first press conference after being appointed on 20 December 2013.
+It was reported that Momii said NHK should support the Japanese government in its territorial dispute with China and South Korea.
+He also caused controversy by what some describe as the playing down of the comfort women issue in World War II, according to the Taipei Times, stating, "[South] Korea's statements that Japan is the only nation that forced this are puzzling.
+'Give us money, compensate us', they say, but since all of this was resolved by the Japan–Korea peace treaty, why are they reviving this issue?
 It's strange."
 It was subsequently reported by The Japan Times that on his first day at NHK Momii asked members of the executive team to hand in their resignation on the grounds they had all been appointed by his predecessor.